One-com/livestyle/README.md

 Process images on the server according to the query string using using <a href="https://github.com/papandreou/express-processimage">express-processimage</a>.

+#### --watchhtml

+Also watch the HTML file itself and refresh if it changes on disc.

+#### --watchcssimages

+Also watch (background) images used by CSS and refresh them if they change on disc.

 #### --debug|-d

 Outputs a bunch of debugging information on both the server and the